-I learned this piece in Bb major (2-flats key signature) in Susan Muscarella's piano comping course at the then Jazz School in Berkeley.
-It uses the same major family mode as All of Me but is interestingly different.
+I learned this piece in Bb major (2-flats key signature) in the same piano comping course as All of Me.
+It uses the same major family mode but is interestingly different.

-Here's the same thing with a walking bass line.
-The pattern is illustrated for bars 1-4 following this.
-The line outlines a building block ( $\mathbf{x}$ ) and then transitions to the next one via an internal or external note ( $\mathbf{0}$ ).
+Here's the same thing with a walking bass line provided in class (blue text).

+Here follows a development of the bass line for bars 1-4.
+The line outlines a building block and then transitions to the next one via an internal or external note.
 The only passing notes outside the major family scale are p2 and p3 at the ends of bars.